prashantsinghcf/scheduling/README.md

 ## Scope of Work

-Support basic patient and provider access to a provider's calendar and appointment requests including APIs and guidance.
+Support patient and provider access to a provider's calendar and appointment requests including APIs and guidance.

 ## Timeline